Labour Leadership Candidates Clashing on Trans Issues - Guido Fawkes

 “You have got to distinguish between the advocacy of things that are right — gay rights, transgender rights, whatever it is — and launching yourself politically into a culture war with the right.
 If you go, ‘Transgender rights is our big thing,’ and the right goes, ‘Immigration controls is our big thing,’ you’re going to lose that.
 You’re not going to be advancing any of the things you want to do… If you’re going out there and trying to advocate things in a finger-jabbing, sectarian way — ‘If you don’t sign up to what I’m saying, I’m going to come and disrupt your meetings and shout at you’ — you’re not going to win that battle.
 You’re just going to put a whole load of people off.”

 Tony is of course right.
-Labour isn’t going to win any votes insisting on prioritising accusing mothers worried about protecting their daughters of being haters….
+Labour isn’t going to win many votes insisting on prioritising accusing mothers worried about protecting their daughters of being haters…